-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks s X students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-21 If "yes," please complete the following: 21 First or only early decision plan closing date 11/1 21 First or only early decision plan notification date 12/15 21 Other early decision plan closing date 21 Other early decision plan notification date 21 For the Fall 2014 entering class: 21 Number of early decision applications received by your institution n/a 21 Number of applicants admitted under early decision plan n/a 21 Please provide significant details about your early decision plan: The e first Early Decisior n cycle at L Clark College will start with the Fall 2015 entering cohort.
-22 Early action 22 Yes No 22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college ?
-X 22 If "yes," please complete the following: 1
+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment? Х If "yes," please complete the following: First or only early decision plan closing date 11/1 First or only early decision plan notification date 12/15 Other early decision plan closing date that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+X If "yes," please complete the following: 11/1 First or only early decision plan notification date 12/15

+C21 Other early decision plan notification date

+C21 C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 63 52

+C22 C22 Early action Yes No

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X

+C22 If "yes," please complete the following:

+C22 Early action closing date 11/1

+C22 Early action notification date 12/31